ctnadovich/ebrevet/README.md

 return to the ride page, you will see either a orange three-dots icon, or a green check next to the control.
 The green check means you've checked in and your check-in time has been uploaded to the Club/Region server.
-Ride on with confidence that your proof of passage by that control is solid.
+Ride on with confidence that your check-in at that control is solid.

 On the other hand, if you see an orange three-dots icon, that means